Gregory Rogove: Priestbird

-The band Priestbird was formed by mutual associations of friends.
+The band Priestbird was formed by mutual associations of friends, including Saunder Jurriaans and Danny Bensi.
 One reviewer described Rogove in Priestbird as anchoring a "welcome foray into sludgy, feedback-heavy noise-rock" after a performance in 2009.
 A second reviewer found the songs to be "trippy" and were more "epic, heavy, and hypnotic."

 Megapuss

 During these years he became friends with musician Devendra Banhart, and they collaborated on songs and toured together.
 According to one account, Rogove and Banhart started their association on the project Megapuss "as a joke" but ended up writing numerous songs together, and the project gelled into a band and an album.
 The band was "built for laughs" and emphasized "fun", and Banhart and Rogove had promotional pictures featuring the two men "standing stark naked".
 A reviewer later asked: "Have you found yourself talking about your genitals a lot?" and Rogove said it had been a "prescribed aesthetic decision" in which "everyone is very well represented."
 The album Surfing was recorded in a cabin near Los Angeles and released in 2008.
 One report was that the words Mega puss translated from Swedish to English means Mega kiss or big kiss.

 Reviews have varied from positive to mixed.
 One reviewer described the Megapuss album entitled Surfing as something that "sounds like a freak pop version of the Doors" and with a video that was entertaining as "heck" and might have been "something the Monkees might have come up with after not showering for several weeks ... and taking lots of drugs."
 Another wrote that it was not fruitful to search for levels of meaning in the song Chicken Titz but to "just listen and laugh," and described the song Crop Circle Jerk 94 as "warm and sunny."
 The reviewer described Theme from Hollywood as having a catchy melody but criticized the "meowing breakdown" at the end of the song.
 A third reviewer described the album as "obnoxious."

 In 2011, Rogove lives in Los Angeles.